mdn/content/files/en-us/web/api/filesystemdirectoryhandle/keys/index.md

 - `NotAllowedError` {{domxref("DOMException")}}
   - : Thrown if the {{domxref('PermissionStatus.state')}} for the handle is not `'granted'` in `read` mode.
 - `NotFoundError` {{domxref("DOMException")}}
-  - : Thrown if current entry is not found.
+  - : Thrown if the current entry is not found.

 ## Examples